Docs › Examples › Basics

 Preserve leading zeros from a CSV

-By default Mapshaper parses any numeric-looking CSV column as a number, which silently drops leading zeros from FIPS, ZIP and similar identifier columns. string-fields= forces the named columns to stay as strings.
+By default Mapshaper parses any numeric-looking CSV column as a number, which silently drops leading zeros from FIPS, ZIP and similar identifier columns.
+In the web app, enter string-fields=FIPS,STATEFIPS in the Advanced options field when importing the CSV.
+In the CLI, pass it with -i: mapshaper -i counties.csv string-fields=FIPS,STATEFIPS.

 Joining data